Biology of orchid seed germination

 Asymbiotic germination (in vitro)

 To avoid the high effort, which is needed to isolate and test the fungus, we can "simply" ignore the fungus and add all necessary nutrients (which are provided by the fungus) to the media.
-The only thing we have to do is to cook the media and saw the seeds under sterile conditions on this media.
+The only thing we have to do is to cook the media and sow the seeds under sterile conditions on this media.
 For more details please read asymbiotic seed germination.